urbanadventurer/Android-PIN-Bruteforce/README.md

 - [Isometric Data Security Illustration by Rizal.Medanguide](https://www.vecteezy.com/vector-art/661831-isometric-data-security-illustration)
 - Kali NetHunter Logo

-## 🗿 Comparison of methods to unlock a locked Android phone
+## 🗿 Comparison with other projects and methods to unlock a locked Android phone

 ### What makes this project unique?

 I've been asked what makes this project unique when there are other open-source Android PIN cracking projects.

-Android-PIN-Bruteforce is unique because it cracks the PIN on Android devices from a NetHunter phone and doesn't need the phone to be pre-hacked.
+Android-PIN-Bruteforce is unique because it cracks the PIN on Android phones from a NetHunter phone and it doesn't need the locked phone to be pre-hacked.

 It works:
 - Without having to buy special hardware, such as a Rubber Ducky, Celebrite, or XKEY.